-The Council's accounts for 2018-19 have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom.
+The Council's accounts for 2019-20 have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom.
 The purpose of the Statements of Accounts is to give interested parties clear information about the Council's finances.

-This year the major accounting changes made to the statement of accounts are:
+This year there have been no major accounting changes to the statement of accounts.